Dzivenu/constitution-of-ireland-markdown/constitution_of_ireland.md

-        the expiration of the term of office of every President, but in the event of the removal from office of the President or of his death, resignation, or permanent incapacity established as aforesaid, an election for the office of President shall be held within sixty days after such event.\
+        the expiration of the term of office of every President, but in the event of the removal from office of the President or of his death, resignation, or permanent incapacity established as aforesaid (whether occurring before or after he enters upon his office), an election for the office of President shall be held within sixty days after such event.\

 4. 1.
 Every citizen who has reached his thirty-fifth year of age is